 In many cases financial aid may be used to help with study abroad expenses which would include: tuition, room and board, passport fees, personal and miscellaneous expenses and travel to and from the host country.
 The Center for Global Engagement will provide students with an Estimated Cost of Attendance for their study abroad destination.
 Please check with the Financial Aid Office for specifics regarding eligibility.
 Keep in mind that financial aid can only be used for coursework that is satisfying degree requirements.

 Student Computing Services (SCS)

 Striving to enhance the students’ academic experience, SCS provides assistance to students on technical issues and technology-related projects.
 The SCS employees, who are mainly qualified student assistants, maintain the general-access computer labs, assist with computer accounts and academic projects, support the residence hall computer operations, and advise on computer and software purchases.
-In addition, SCS assists with email, Moodle, WebAdvisor, printing, and wireless access.
-Some majors may require students to have their own notebooks; refer to the SCS website for the latest recommended computer specifications and requirements.
+In addition, SCS assists with e-mail, Blackboard, WebAdvisor, printing, and wireless access.
+Some majors may require students to have their own notebooks; refer to the SCS Web site for the latest recommended computer specifications and requirements.

 Student Health Services

 Student Health Services provides quality primary care, prevention, and education services that are student-centered, with an emphasis on teaching personal responsibility for health and wellness.